CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 **In game laws as a guide to protect players** – In game laws are written to protect players and make sense with the in game story.
 These laws allow characters/players who are wronged to have an outlet to treat them fairly and equitably.

-**Combat and non-combat players have opportunities to feel important** – We want to try our best to have enjoyable moments for all play styles.
-We are writing modules and missions to allow for roleplay and combat solutions.
+**Combat and non-combat players have opportunities to feel important** – We are writing modules and missions to allow for roleplay and combat solutions.
 Additionally, we want crafters, info gatherers, and merchants to have ways to impact the story through player agency.

 **Fair access to story for all players** - All players interact with plot differently.
 Often times quiet players miss out because they are unsure of what they can and can’t do.
 We have multiple methods of gaining access to story such as plot cards in the woods, newsletter modules, lineage modules, organization modules, and tradition plot modules.
-This variation allows for more players to get involved and learn how we run the game.

 **Evil characters –** Evil characters can be fun IF they don’t take away the player agency of other characters.
 We want to promote evil characters against NPCs as well as allowing PVP interactions.
 Crestfallen LARP wants to promote a community feel, so we always ask that an evil character has a good reason to take part in PVP.
 We will always do our part to ensure all players are having fun and that intentional griefing of a player or character will not be tolerated.

-## **<u>Persona Guide</u>**
+## **Persona Guide**

 A player’s character (PC for short) is how they interact with the game world.
 This includes several items such as a Character Sheet, Persona, Costume, and Backstory.
 This section will be focusing on game world information to help a character create a persona and backstory.
 If you are a new player, new to Crestfallen, or just looking for some help, please check out our videos coming soon to CrestfallenLarp on Youtube and/or other social media.